eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/f-digital-credential-api.md

 The use of the Digital Credentials API should not compromise User privacy.
 In more detail:

-1. **Privacy preserving searching**: Wallet Units may have to "indicate" to the Digital Credentials API framework the availability of attestations, to facilitate their discovery and use.
-However, this process should be designed and implemented in a way that it does not introduce privacy threats, such as exposing attribute values to any other party, including the OS/browser vendor, other applications on the same device, other users of the same device, or Relying Parties.
-Similarly, the OS should have access only to the bare minimum information required to implement the search functionality and must ensure that no third party can access this information.

-2. **Privacy preserving attestation relay**:  The use of a browser as an intermediary in the attestation issuance and presentation process should not create privacy risks, such as those arising from malicious add-ons or unauthorised tracking mechanisms.
-Browsers should maintain strict privacy controls to ensure that attestation-related data is neither exposed nor accessible to unauthorised third parties.
+1. **Privacy preserving attestation relay**:  The use of a browser as an intermediary in the attestation issuance and presentation process should not create privacy risks, such as those arising from malicious add-ons or unauthorised tracking mechanisms.
+Browsers should maintain strict privacy controls to ensure attestation-related data is neither exposed nor accessible to unauthorised third parties.
 This principle also extends to any tunneling services used to facilitate cross-device flow.

-3. **Protection against data theft**: Browsers and operating systems providing support for the Digital Credentials API should minimise the threat of data theft and disclosure through eavesdropping on the communication between the Wallet Unit and the Attestation Provider or Relying Party's website.
+2. **Protection against data theft**: Browsers and operating systems providing support for the Digital Credentials API should minimise the threat of data theft and disclosure through eavesdropping on the communication between the Wallet Unit and the Attestation Provider or Relying Party's website.